openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 With the controller thing you can control channels which affect all panels, e.g. selecting effects or setting the brightness.

 The lightpanel (singular) thing controls one of the individual panels/canvas that are connected to each other.
 Each individual panel has therefore its own id assigned to it.
-You can set the **color** for each panel or turn it on (white) or off (black) and in the case of a nanoleaf canvas you can even detect single and double **touch events** related to an individual panel which opens a whole new world of controlling any other device within your openhab environment.
+You can set the **color** for each panel or turn it on (white) or off (black) and in the case of a nanoleaf canvas you can even detect single and double **touch events** related to an individual panel which opens a whole new world of controlling any other device within your openHAB environment.

 Note: In case of major changes of a binding (like adding more features to a thing) it becomes necessary to delete your things due to the things not being compatible anymore.
 Don't worry too much though as they will be easily redetected and nothing really is lost.
 Just make sure that you delete them and rediscover as described below.